TestSubjectUser/Next-Learning/Notes.md

 because of async wrapped to func it will return promise, and we can also use async in react components as well now in next

+next js performs aggressive cashing under the hood, to be presice it cashes any page that we visit including data of that page. also, it cashes even more aggressively when running the website in production mode.

 - Adding a loading page
+- after clicking to meals only after 5sec i'm redirected to that page, so
+- add loading.js file (it applies to all sibling + nested pages and layouts)
+- loading.js is shown as fallback untill data is there.

+Using Suspense & Streamed responses for granular Loading State mngmnt.

+- using React's suspense to load certain data, and showing fallback

+Handling Errors:
+error.js file - must be a client component

+for invalid path
+not-found.js